ami-souvik/qurtesy-web/docs/MODAL_CHANGES.md

 - Added modal state management (`isModalOpen`, `editingTransaction`)
 - Updated header to include "Add Transaction" button
 - Modified transaction selection to open modal instead of inline editing
-- Added Modal component with TransactionFormModal at the bottom
+- Added Modal component with TransactionForm at the bottom

 **New Functions**: